Start9Labs/bisq-startos/instructions.md

 # Instructions for Bisq

 Welcome to Bisq, a decentralized exchange that allows you to trade cryptocurrencies in a true sovereign way.
-Here's how to get started:

-Configure Bisq by clicking on the **"Config"** button and saving default values or making any necessary changes to the **Bisq Title**, **Automatic Login**, and **Password** settings.
-Then click on the **"Save"** button.
+## Why Run Bisq on a Server?

+Bisq is a client application, usually run on a laptop or desktop.
+In order for trades to complete, however, it is necessary for your computer to be online.
+This means if you enter a trade on your laptop, you cannot close your laptop until the trade completes; otherwise it might fail.

+*By running Bisq on a server, which is online 24/7, you can enter a trade and go about your life!*

+## Username and Password

-**Note:** The default username is **abc** and the default password is **cba**.
+The default username for Bisq is `abc`, and you have the option to change the password in config at any time.

-Once Bisq is configured, you are ready to start the service.

-## Running Bisq from a web browser:

-Running Bisq from a web browser is the preferred method as it can be used on LAN and Tor on any Tor-enabled browser.
+## Using Bisq from a web browser (laptop/desktop only):

-1. Launch the Bisq App by clicking on the **"LAUNCH UI"** button.
+1. Launch the Bisq App by clicking on the **LAUNCH UI** button within Bisq.
 This will open Bisq in your default web browser.
-2. Depending on your configuration, you may be logged in automatically or prompted for the username and password.
+2. After launching the Bisq App, you will be prompted to enter the `abc` username and associated password.

-**Note:** There is a black dot on the middle left part of the screen that is there for your convenience and has a Copy & Paste field, On Screen Keyboard, File Manager, and Fullscreen buttons.
+**Note:** Within the Bisq interface, you will find a black dot on the middle left part of the screen.
+This dot provides convenient features such as a Copy & Paste field, On-Screen Keyboard, File Manager, and Fullscreen buttons. **(During the login screen, the option to copy and paste is not available)**

-## Running Bisq using an RDP client:
+## Using Bisq from an RDP client:

-Please note that at this time, using an RDP client can only be used for Tor connections.

-1. Ensure that your RDP client can handle SOCKS5 proxy settings.
-We recommend [Parallels RAS](https://www.parallels.com/products/ras/download/client/) as a client for accessing the Bisq app through Tor.
+1. Ensure that your Remote Desktop Protocol (RDP) client can handle SOCKS5 proxy settings.
+We recommend using [Parallels RAS](https://www.parallels.com/products/ras/download/client/) for desktop and **RD Client** for mobile as clients for accessing the Bisq app through Tor.
-2. Connect to the .onion address provided by the Bisq > Interfaces through Parallels RAS.
+2. Connect to the .onion address provided by Bisq > Interfaces using an RDP client.
-3. Log in with the username and password you set up during the configuration process.
+3. Log in with the `abc` username and the associated password.

-## Using Bisq
+## Important notes

-The first time Bisq is being used, you will be prompted to read and agree to the user agreement.
-It may take a few moments to open as it connects to the Tor network and syncs with Bisq's peer-to-peer trading network.
+The first time you use Bisq, you will be prompted to read and agree to the user agreement.
+Please take the time to review it.

+It may take a few moments for Bisq to open as it connects to the Tor network and syncs with Bisq's peer-to-peer trading network.
 Please be patient while the synchronization process completes.

 Once Bisq is fully synced, you are all set to start trading!
 If you have any questions or need help, you can refer to the Bisq documentation at https://bisq.wiki/.

 Happy and safe trading!